-Trading opportunities are more limited for fixed-income securities that have not received any credit ratings, have received ratings below investment grade or are not widely held or are issued by companies located in emerging markets.
+Trading opportunities are more limited for fixed-income securities that have not received any credit ratings, have received ratings below investment grade or are not widely held.

 Also, if dealer capacity has not kept, or does not keep, pace with market growth, or if regulatory changes or other certain developments warrant, dealer inventories of securities (such as corporate bonds) may reach low levels and impact a dealer's ability to "make markets" (or buy or sell a security at a quoted bid and ask price).

 These factors may make it more difficult to sell or buy a security at a favorable price or time.
 Consequently, the Fund may have to accept a lower price to sell a security or not sell a security, sell other securities to raise cash or give up an investment opportunity, any of which could have a negative effect on the Fund's performance.
 A significant reduction in dealer inventories or "market makers," or other factors resulting in infrequent trading of securities, can lead to decreased liquidity and may also lead to an increase in their price volatility.
 These affects may be exacerbated during times of economic or political stress.
 Noninvestment-grade securities generally have less liquidity than investment-grade securities.

 Liquidity risk also refers to the possibility that the Fund may not be able to sell a security or close out a derivative contract when it wants to.
 If this happens, the Fund will be required to continue to hold the security or keep the position open, and the Fund could incur losses.
+This could impede timely redemptions or force the Fund to incur losses to pay redemption proceeds on time.
 OTC derivative contracts generally carry greater liquidity risk than exchange-traded contracts.
 This risk may be increased in times of financial stress, if the trading market for OTC derivative contracts becomes restricted.

 Loan instruments may not be readily marketable and may be subject to restrictions on resale.
 In some cases, negotiations involved in disposing of loans may require weeks to complete.
 Thus, transactions in loan instruments may take longer than seven days to settle.
-This could pose a liquidity risk to the Fund and, if the Fund's exposure to such investments is substantial, could impair the Fund's ability to meet shareholder redemptions in a timely manner.
+This could pose a liquidity risk to the Fund.
 Additionally, collateral on loan instruments may consist of assets that may not be readily liquidated, and there is no assurance that the liquidation of such assets will satisfy a borrower's obligations under the instrument.